Kersh-Theva/MolecularBio-Salary-Prediction/README.md

 ## Web Scraping

 Made a few changes to the Selenium code (referenced above) to scrape 1200 "Molecular Biology" job postings from glassdoor.com.
 These jobs came from all over the US.
-With each job, we got the following attribute:
+With each job, we got the following attributes:

 - Job Title
 - Min. and Max.
 Salary Estimate